oracle/python-oracledb/doc/src/api_manual/connect_params.rst

     This read-only attribute is a float that indicates the maximum number of seconds to wait for a connection to be established to the database host.
-    The default value is 60.0.
+    The default value is 20.0.

     This attribute is supported in both python-oracledb Thin and Thick modes.

+    .. versionchanged:: 2.3.0

+        The default value of this attribute was changed from 60.0 seconds to 20.0 seconds.

 .. attribute:: ConnectParams.use_tcp_fast_open